 Homemaking, Recipes

-Easy Three Ingredient Thimbleberry Jam Recipe
+Easy Three Ingredient Low Sugar Thimbleberry Jam Recipe

-The Hardest Part is Finding the Berries!
+The Hardest Part is Finding the Thimbleberries!

 We kept our eyes open for these red gems during our daily adventures up in the UP.
 We found some on the last day of our trip along the side of the road.
 There were people along the road the days before and we suspected they might be picking berries and we were right!
 We pulled off to the side of the road and spent about an hour collecting what we could.
 Thimbleberries, unlike black raspberries, don’t have thorns so they were easy to pick and squeeze through.
 Some of the plants were taller than me!
 They grow between about 4-8 ft tall!